LM Studio MCP server

 Stats

-LMStudio-MCP creates a bridge between Claude (with MCP capabilities) and your locally running LM Studio instance.
-This allows Claude to communicate with your local LLM models, enabling you to leverage your private models through Claude's interface while combining Claude's capabilities with your own models.
+LMStudio-MCP serves as a bridge between Claude (with Model Control Protocol capabilities) and your locally running LM Studio instance.
+This allows Claude to interact with your local LLM models, checking their health, listing available models, and generating completions using your private local models rather than Claude's default models.

 git clone https://github.com/infinitimeless/LMStudio-MCP.git